rgueldenpfennig/Squidlr/README.md

 For that reason it's also not possible to download videos from TikTok as the TikTok CDN only allows the download from their hosts.

 ### Mobile App
 I also started to develop a mobile app version of Squidlr based on .NET MAUI.
+Depending on my free resources I would love to explore that endevour and publish Squidlr as an app on Android and iOS devices.
+As the whole logic would be hosted by the client device there won't be any need to communicate with a server but the targeted social media platforms.
+This means the HTTP request pipeline will be under total control outside of the restriction of modern web browsers.
+So it would be possible to download TikTok videos for example.
+Additionally it won't be necessary to use a HTTP proxy, which is currently in use for crawling Instagram from the backend APIs.